-Click on the title above for Craig DesJardins’ 2019 Bible Reading Plan on a single sheet you could keep in your Bible.
+Click on the title above for Craig DesJardins’ 2020 Bible Reading Plan in a printable single sheet for keeping in your Bible.

 The English Standard Version of the Bible is our pew Bible.